junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — Introduced in Senate
 - 2014-07-31 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5234)
+- 2014-12-03 — Amendment SA 3971 agreed to in Senate by Unanimous Consent.
+- 2014-12-03 — Amendment SA 3971 proposed by Senator Blumenthal for Senator Feinstein. (consideration: CR S6307; text: CR S6307) To amend the resolving clause.
+- 2014-12-03 — Measure laid before Senate by unanimous consent. (consideration: CR S6307)
+- 2014-12-03 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(text: CR S6307)
+- 2014-12-03 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (text: CR S6307)
+- 2014-12-03 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2014-12-03 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2014-12-03 — Senate amendment agreed to: Amendment SA 3971 agreed to in Senate by Unanimous Consent.
+- 2014-12-03 — Senate amendment proposed (on the floor): Amendment SA 3971 proposed by Senator Blumenthal for Senator Feinstein.(consideration: CR S6307; text: CR S6307)
+- 2014-12-03 — Senate amendment submitted